cardotrejos/babypeek/_bmad-output/analysis/product-brief-3d-ultra-2024-12-20.md

 ## Conclusion

-3d-ultra has strong product-market fit signals:
+babypeek has strong product-market fit signals:
 - Proven demand from viral content
 - Emotional product with high willingness to pay
 - Technical feasibility with modern AI